 You may come across some interesting rituals inside – witnessing a duck sacrifice is something we won’t forget!
-Parque Central La Paz & Mercado Central are also good examples of a typical Guatemalan city.
+Parque Central La Paz & Mercado Central are also good examples of a typical city in Central America.

 7. Semuc Champey

 It’s a unique natural phenomenon, made up of a series of pools formed on a rock bridge over the Cahabon river.
 Catch a birds-eye view from the mirador before cooling off in the pools below.

 Semuc Champey entrance fee: Q50 ($6.50)